 Seasonal Affective Disorder (SAD), often called "winter blues," is a type of depression that only occurs during a specific time of year - most often, in the beginning in the fall and continuing throughout the winter months.
 It is thought to be linked to changes in the body caused by reduced sunshine in winter, causing exhaustion, feelings of hopelessness and depression, irritability, and changes in sleeping patterns and appetite.

 While very severe cases of SAD should be treated with a doctor's help, milder mood changes can be ameliorated at home by making a few simple changes to your diet.

 Adding foods high in omega-3 fatty acids to your diet can relieve symptoms of depression.
 While scientists have not yet figured out exactly how these fatty acids affect mood, several studies have shown them to be useful in treating SAD.

-Oranges are one of the most popular foods high in vitamin D, but another surprising source of the vitamin is soy.
+Oranges are one of the most popular foods naturally high in vitamin D, but another surprising source of the vitamin is soy.
 You can add soy to your diet by consuming any soy products.
 Add soymilk to your morning coffee, or have it with your cereal.
-Tofu is another popular and versatile soy product - use it in a tofu veggie stir fry with sacha inchi oil or as a substitute for eggs in a veggie scramble.
+Tofu is another popular and versatile soy product - use it in this tofu veggie stir fry with sacha inchi oil or as a substitute for eggs in a veggie scramble.